 4. Avoid Undermining Each Other

-Both the stay-at-home parent and the nanny have valuable insights into the children’s needs and development. ’s essential that both parties are on the same page when it comes to discipline, rules, and overall parenting style.
+Both the stay-at-home parent and the nanny have valuable insights into the children’s needs and development.
+It’s essential that both parties are on the same page when it comes to discipline, rules, and overall parenting style.
 If the nanny and the parent aren’t aligned, it can create confusion for the children.

 To avoid this, have regular conversations about expectations.
 If the stay-at-home parent needs something done differently, it’s best to bring it up in private rather than in front of the children to avoid undermining authority or sending mixed messages.